artis3n/ansible-role-tailscale/README.md

 See the [CI worfklow](https://github.com/artis3n/ansible-role-tailscale/blob/main/.github/workflows/ci.yml#L15) for the list of distribution versions actively tested in each pull request.

 This role uses Ansible fully qualified collection names (FQCN) and therefore requires Ansible 2.11+.
-Ansible 2.12 is set as the minimum allowed version as this was the version tested for compatibility during the FQCN refactor.
+Ansible 2.12 is set as the minimum required version as this was the version tested for compatibility during the FQCN refactor.

 ## Requirements